All Year: Yes

-We're after some helpers who want to be part of our fun team.
+We`re after some helpers who want to be part of our fun team.
 We are currently busy on the farm, and there are plenty of great projects and festivals happening.
-We're building a cider bar, a raised bed garden and plan to start a barn.
-We're also about to host a festival on the farm, which will be a lot of fun along with attending dark mofo as part of their winter feast.
+We`re building a chicken tractor, planting in our new vegetable garden and plan to start a barn.
+We`re also about to host a festival on the farm, which will be a lot of fun along with attending dark mofo as part of their winter feast.

 A bit about us - we`re a young team running a free range pig, sheep and cattle farm in a really beautiful part of Tasmania.
 We work hard and play hard!
 Eating good food is a big part of what we do-we have restaurant quality food prepared by using fresh produce from the farm and garden and from other artisan producers in Tasmania.

 There are many more pictures on our instagram and facebook pages along with blogs made my helpers.

 The farm is 9km from the cute seaside village of Penguin in Tassie`s north-west, and it`s right next to a mountain range that`s great for bushwalking and mountain biking.
 We`re just over 1.5 hours away from Cradle Mountain.
 Technically, if our pigs escaped they could walk all the way to Cradle and only have to cross one road!

 We`re doing things a bit different to conventional farmers: we keep old-fashioned breeds that are at risk of extinction and we look after the whole process from paddock to plate.

 We go to farmers` markets around Tasmania every weekend, and we attend food festivals where we make our famous `pulled pork tacos` and `smokey beef and bacon burgers`.
 So you will get to see Tasmania as you help out.